cmwright33/comp_sigh/day_one/README.md

 O(2^n): Exponential.
 Example (not relating to phone books): Test all possible combinations of a password

 See this page: http://en.wikipedia.org/wiki/Best,_worst_and_average_case for a table breaking down the best, average and worst case for the most common data structures and sorting algorithms.

-The runtime of a program is affected by: loops nested loops consecutive statements if/else statements common array methods (accessing, inserting, removing)

 Use Benchmarking in Ruby to verify performance http://ruby-prof.rubyforge.org/